hl7-be/public-health/input/pagecontent/guidance.md

 The resources needed to identify the screening event shall have a unique identifier: Appointment and Encounter.
 In addition, the overall grouping resource (e.g. CarePlan) shall have its unique identifier.

-### Informing patient and commnunicating next appointments
+### Informing patient and communicating next appointments
 The message that is to be sent to the patient may depend on the current screening date, the screening type, the results, and any other circumstances for the patient.
 While the input for creating such message is standardized, the content of such message is left for implementers.
 If the message is to be persisted as part of the overall Cancer Screening planning and execution, resources like Communication may be used for this purpose.